Thomas Hammond (athlete): Life

 Hammond was born on 18 June 1878 in Hitcham, Suffolk.
 He was educated at Bedford Modern School, and after school became a stockbroker at the London Stock Exchange.

 In 1899, Hammond signed up for service in the Boer War, becoming cyclist orderly to Lord Kitchener.
-After war service he returned to stockbroking.
-In 1903 he came third in the Stock Exchange London-to-Brighton Walk.
+After war service, he returned to stockbroking.
+In 1903, he came third in the Stock Exchange London-to-Brighton Walk.
 In 1904 he won the event in 8 hours, 26 minutes, 57 seconds which was then a record.
 In 1904 he joined the Surrey Walking Club, eventually becoming its President, and also became a member of the Southern Counties Road Walking Association Committee.

-Prior to his appearance in the Olympics, Hammond set a number of records including London-to-Oxford (1907), London-to-Brighton and back (1907) and London-to-Brighton (1908).
+Prior to his appearance in the Olympics, Hammond set a number of records, including London-to-Oxford (1907), London-to-Brighton and back (1907), and London-to-Brighton (1909).

-In the 1908 Olympics in London he took part in the 10-mile walk event.
-In September 1908 he set a number of British records including the 24-hour when he covered 131 miles, 580 yards; his record stood at the time of his death in 1945.
+Hammond represented Great Britain at the 1908 Summer Olympics in London, where, he took part in the 10-mile walk event.
+In September 1908, he set a number of British records, including the 24-hour when he covered 131 miles, 580 yards; his record stood at the time of his death in 1945.
 His time at 100 miles was 18-04:10.2.
 In 1914 he set the record for Norwich-to-Ipswich.

 Hammond signed up for war service during World War I. He held the post of D.A.D.O.S. in Northern Persia and left the army in 1920 with the rank of Major.

-In 1938 he was made President of the Old Bedford Modernians' Club.
+In 1938, he was made President of the Old Bedford Modernians' Club.
 Hammond died in Haywards Heath, West Sussex on 18 December 1945.